Table of Contents

 The Challenge – part 2

-Having settled on managing documents then the first problem arises.
+Having settled on managing documents just using a file system on a disk then the first problem arises.
 How are folder and file names presented on different platforms.
 Nowadays we have a number of platforms like :

 How to ensure that we have a common look on the platforms we want to use.
 A concept for folder naming and file naming is proposed that handles this problem.